 Science

-Science is studied throughout Key Stage 3 and 4 by all students.
+Science is studied throughout Key Stage 3 and 4 by all students and as an option in Key Stage 5.
 Our focus is to deliver lessons on biological, chemical and physical aspects of Science through a varied approach of theory-based and practical hands-on learning.
 Students will develop confidence in being able to describe, explain and apply scientific ideas as well as building on literacy, numeracy and enquiry skills in every lesson.

 KEy stage 3